keerthigade35/Predicting-Plant-Growth-Stages-with-Environmental-and-Management-Data/Document/readme.md

-project report in pdf format
+Project Report in Docx and Pdf format